xinfengcanada/Notes_Learning_VIM/README.md

-This repo is about notes I learn the Vim from diverse sources, such as books, Youtube, and my personal notes.
+This repo is about notes I learn Vim from diverse sources, such as books, Youtube, and so forth.

 ## There are .vimrc files
 My own: